 A. There are very big differences between these two types of insurance, although both are options for people with Medicare.
 Technically, only medigap counts as "Medicare supplemental insurance" — in fact, that's its formal name — but Medicare Advantage plans may provide some extra benefits that could be considered as supplementing Medicare.

 Medigap can be used only by people enrolled in traditional Medicare.
 It is not a government-run program, but private insurance you can purchase to cover some or most of your out-of-pocket expenses in traditional Medicare.
-These may include Part B costs, like the 20 percent you'd otherwise pay for physician visits and other outpatient services, the Part A hospital deductible (currently $1,100 for each hospital benefit period), most of the cost of medical emergencies abroad and certain other outlays, depending on which kind of policy you choose.
+These may include Part B costs, like the 20 percent you'd otherwise pay for physician visits and other outpatient services, the Part A hospital deductible ($1,216 in 2014 for each hospital benefit period), most of the cost of medical emergencies abroad and certain other outlays, depending on which kind of policy you choose.
 Each of the 10 types of medigap policies is standardized by law — meaning the benefits of each are the same, regardless of which insurer sells it.
 But insurers still charge widely different premiums, so it pays to shop around.

 Comparing and choosing plans